Evolution-X/.github/profile/README.md

 Evolution X is a custom Android ROM that aims to replicate the Google Pixel experience, with added customization.
 Based on the [LineageOS](https://github.com/LineageOS/) Project.

-The rebase on top of LineageOS, was initiated/done by Anierin Bliss and all versions 9.x and onward are based on such.
+The rebase on top of LineageOS was initiated/done by Anierin Bliss and all versions 9.x and onward are based on such.

 - Pixel exclusive features
 - Additional customization